-This entry defines the concept of multiculturalism and explains, from a historical and contemporary perspective, its evolution and significance in social work.
+We define the concept of multiculturalism and explains, from a historical and contemporary perspective, its evolution and significance in social work.
 The relationship between multiculturalism and socioeconomic justice, oppression, populations at risk, health disparities, and discrimination is explained.
-The importance of preparatory training for social workers to meet the challenges of multiculturalism is highlighted and examples of cross-cultural training models are provided.
+The importance of preparatory training for social workers to gain more knowledge about multicultural communities is highlighted and examples are provided of specific cross-cultural training models.
 Implications of multiculturalism for clinical practice and policy development are discussed.